-As far as compatibility is concerned, you’re not going to find Super VPN anywhere other than on the Google Play Store.
-Although on its website, you can see that it mentions a bunch of desktop and mobile devices, however, I couldn’t find any of its apps for Windows, Linux or macOS.
+As far as compatibility is concerned, you’re not going to find Super VPN anywhere other than Google Play Store.
+Although on its website, you can see that it mentions many desktop and mobile devices, however, I couldn’t find any of its apps for Windows, Linux, or macOS.
 I couldn’t even find its app on iTunes.
 Overall, if you own anything other than an Android device, Super VPN would be a terrible choice.

 Super VPN user experience